South Korea looking into reports about Kim Jong Un’s health

-SEOUL, South Korea (AP) — The South Korean government on Tuesday was looking into U.S. media reports saying North Korean leader Kim Jong Un was in fragile condition after surgery.
+SEOUL, South Korea (AP) — The South Korean government is looking into reports that North Korean leader Kim Jong Un is in fragile condition after surgery.

-Officials from South Korea’s Unification Ministry and National Intelligence Service said they couldn’t immediately confirm the report.
-CNN cited an anonymous U.S. official who said Kim was in “grave danger” after an unspecified surgery.
+Officials from South Korea’s Unification Ministry and National Intelligence Service couldn’t immediately confirm the reports citing an anonymous U.S. official who said Kim was in “grave danger.”

 Speculation about Kim’s health was raised after he missed the celebration of his late grandfather and state founder Kim Il Sung on April 15.